 Many authors (particularly self-publishing authors) do not realize that publishing a book is a business.
-It requires time, money and effort, to publish a book, so it needs to be marketable.
-A self-published author should assemble a team of professionals to assist with any publication issues unfamiliar to the author.
+It requires time, money, and effort to publish a book, so it needs to be marketable.
+A self-published author should assemble a team of professionals to assist with any unfamiliar publication issues.
 Most importantly, always get a book professionally edited before publishing.
 Shop around because editing fees vary.
 Compare sample edits and choose the editor who understands your work and your goals.

 8. What style guides do you use for reference?

 Depending on your editing needs, we reference a number of style guides, including the Chicago Manual of Style, Associated Press Stylebook, and The Merriam-Webster Online Dictionary.
 If you have a preferred or corporate style guide and dictionary to follow, just let us know.

 9. How much do you charge for proofreading and/or editing?

 Because every writing project is different, our pricing varies.
 However, we assure competitive rates without mark-ups, add-ons, or unexpected surprises.
 When determining fees, we consider: the type of project (such as a manuscript, business presentation, or marketing copy); whether the piece needs proofreading, basic editing, or significant revisions; and the complexity of the content.
 A contract will document the scope of the project and include the costs, tasks involved, and schedule of the project.

 10. How do you estimate fees?

 Our fees can be quoted on an hourly, per page, or per word rate, based on your project needs and personal preference.
 We provide free estimates, as well as a sample of our work, to help you determine whether Magnifico is a good fit for your budget and your goals.

 11. What does a free sample edit include?